Employer Innovation Lab

 The problem

 Recruitment and retention are a challenge for most employers.
-Particularly for younger staff in early-career pathways.
+Particularly of younger staff in early-career pathways.

 Meanwhile, 1 in 5 young people want more work but can’t find it.
 Many didn’t get a head start in life and face barriers at critical stages of their employment journey.
 Often, these barriers are the unconscious product of ‘business as usual’.